Step 1: Make it

 - battery pack (optional)

-- optional graph paper to sketch out your own animal designs
+- optional graph paper or LED planning sheet to sketch out your own animal designs

 Step 2: Code it